shapeoko/Docs/README.md

 ##Overview
 This is a static-dynamic site (if that's a thing?).

-The html files are placeholders for.
-The nav bar and header is pulled in via jquery and The content for the site is created in the markdown format (GFM), and markdown-js is used to convert the markdown into html.
+The html files are placeholders for the content.
+The nav bar and header are pulled in via jquery and The content for the site is created in the markdown format (GFM), and markdown-js is used to convert the markdown into html.

 The Content directory is used to store the actual **content** of the site.
 Markdown files, images, and other documents are all stored in this directory.